dant14/Delta-sessions/Week4/Task2_ANTI_COVID_CAP/README.md

  - take the arduino off your breadboard - please ask me to do this because it's very easy to bend and break the pins
  - connect the arduino pins WITHOUT the breadboard - only using jumper wires - according to the tables below
  - use your creative self to figure out how to attach it to your cap using the materials in the box
  - have fun trying to touch your nose!
-(D)
+(Don't actually touch it cuz Covid, I am not endorsing touching one's face, very bad hygiene)

 For the connections: (attach the battery last)